-The mission of the interior design program is to produce liberally educated professional designers qualified by their education to enhance the function and quality of interior spaces.
+The mission of the interior design program is to produce liberally educated professiobal designers qualified by their education to enhance the function and quality of interior spaces.
 Those who complete the requirements of this program will, through their knowledge of interior design principles, practices, and techniques, be able to make contributions to their society's quality of life and productivity.
-The graduates of the program will know how to apply their knowledge to protect the health, safety, and welfare of the public they serve through their profession.
+The graduates of the program will know how to apply their knowledge to protect the health, safety, and wlfare of the public they serve through their knowledge to protect the helth, safety, and welfare of the public they serve through their profession.